leofansq/Tools_KITTI2FishEye/README.md

 ## Implementation (Windows) ##

 ### For Batch Processing ###
 * Get The List of Filename：Put the [get_list.bat](/get_list.bat) into the file and click.
-The list of filename is written into the .txt file.*Don't forget to delete the filename 'get_list.bat' from the list by yourself!*
+The list of filename is written into the 'filename_list.txt' file.

+	*Don't forget to delete the filename 'get_list.bat' from the list by yourself!*
 * Adjust the parameters and Run the programe in Batch-Processing Mode

 ### For Single Picture ###